mpnally/Terrifically-Simple-JSON/README.md

 says that "The names within an object SHOULD be unique".
 This restriction allows JSON to map simply to common programming language constructs, which is the primary value of JSON and reason for its success.<a href="#ref2">↩</a>

-<a name="footnote3"><sup>3</sup></a> To understand what it is like to lack the required context, imagine both examples with all names and values in Chinese characters
+<a name="footnote3"><sup>3</sup></a> To understand what it is like to lack the required context, imagine both examples with all property names and values in Chinese characters
 (unless you can actually read Chinese, in which case use Cryllic or Arabic). <a href="#ref3">↩</a>

 <a name="footnote4"><sup>4</sup>I invented this URL for the JSON number notation—I'm not aware of an official one.</a><a href="#ref4">↩</a>